 - 5.1.
 Newly registered teams will be provided with materials needed to complete a Quadzilla UAS.
 If parts are damaged or destroyed they may only be replaced with comparable parts with the same specifications.
 TEAMS WILL NEED TO PROVIDE THEIR OWN LAPTOP.
 ONLY A SINGLE LAPTOP WILL BE ALLOWED ON THE FLIGHT LINE WITH THE TEAM OR DURING THE ORAL PRESENTATION.
 ONE ADDITIONAL MONITOR MAY BE USED ON THE FLIGHT LINE.
 THIS MONITOR MAY ONLY DISPLAY INFORMATION FROM THE COMPUTER.
 IT MAY NOT BE USED AS AN ADDITIONAL VIDEO VIEWING DEVICE.
 Example.
 You may duplicate a display on a laptop, or this can be the primary display for a desktop.
-It may not extend a desktop on a laptop, or display video from the aircraft. - 5.1.1 All antennas must be of stock type.
-No cloverleaf or other aftermarket antennas are allowed - 5.1.2 Upgraded items are optional this year and include ONLY: Any aurduino based autopilot system.
+It may not extend a desktop on a laptop, or display video from the aircraft. - 5.1.1 Antennas may be stock, or upgraded/aftermarket. - 5.1.2 Upgraded items are optional this year and include ONLY: Any aurduino based autopilot system.
 These include, but are not limited to Pixhawk, and all versions of APM.
-Generic replacements are also acceptable. - 720p video camera - 250mw video transmitter - Batteries up to 4S 4200mAh, maximum 35C batteries may be used.
+Generic replacements are also acceptable. - any FPV type video camera with the exception of HD Action Video such as GoPro or equivalent.

+- 250mw video transmitter - Batteries up to 4S 4200mAh, maximum 35C batteries may be used.
 Teams may change batteries as often as desired during flight - 5.1.3 All teams must use Mission Planner GCS Software.
 Version is not important.
 Mission planner may be downloaded at http://ardupilot.org/planner/docs/mission-planner-installation.html. - 5.1.4 Only one video display may be used during the competition. - 5.2 In the pits and the airfield, the UAS4STEM Competition will ensure that teams are provided shade, a folding table, chairs and a single electrical power extension cord.
+Teams should plan to provide their own power strip if required.